 The tomatoes and avocados give these Vegan Pinto Bean Tacos a fantastic freshness and the sweet corn counteracts the spiciness of the chili, which feels amazing in the mouth and will make you want to eat a lot more tacos than just this starter 😀

 Another great option is adding shrimp or marinated white fish.
-If you prepare the shrimp or fish like our Ceviche, you will get an absolute taste explosion.
 It obviously won’t be vegan anymore, but it will taste AMAZING!

 The beans, tomatoes, and avocados give these Vegan Pinto Bean Tacos a fantastic freshness, and the sweet corn counteracts the spiciness of the chili.